abagusetty/CMakeBuild/dox/BuildBasics.md

 This page is designed to detail the basic steps required to build a C++ project using CMake.
-It is targeted at users who want to understand how CMake works in order to contribute to NWChemExBase (or simply because there's a lack of good tutorials on the internets).
+It is targeted at users who want to understand how CMake works in order to contribute to CMakeBuild (or simply because there's a lack of good tutorials on the internets).

 Contents